Bulebots/bulebots/docs/source/logging.rst

 If you really need to log a lot of variables, you might be able to:

-- Sacrifize that 1-millisecond frequency (sending twice as much variables in 2 milliseconds instead)
+- Sacrifize that 1-millisecond frequency (sending, for example, twice as much variables in 2 milliseconds instead)
 - Increase the communication speed of your peripheral (the :ref:`HC-05` already allows up to >3 Mbps)
 - Use a more efficient serialization protocol